-CAUTION: It is recommended that the user become acquainted with the information in this instruction leaflet before energizing the equipment.
+INSTALLATION .
+OPERATION .
+MAINTENANCE INSTRUCTIONS TYPE SCO-T SOLID STATE SINGLE PHASE OVERCURRENT RELAY CAUTION: It is recommended that the user become acquainted with the information in this instruction leaflet before energizing the equipment.
 Failure to observe this precaution may result in damage to the equipment.

-APPLICATION

-The SCO relay is a single phase solid state non-

-directional time over-current device.
+APPLICATION The SCO-T relay is a single phase solid state non-directional time over-current device.
 It is used to sense current level above the setting and normally is used to trip a circuit breaker to clear faults.
 A wide range of characteristics permit applications involving coordination with fuses, reclosers, cold load pickup, motor starting, or essentially fixed time applications.

-The following describes typical applications of the SCO Relay:
+The following describes typical applications of the SCO-T Relay:

-The SCO relay is a single phase solid state hon- , the See Relay.
-RELAY Type CURVE Module TIME CURVE TYPICAL APPLICATIONS SCO-2 A02 Short 1) Differential protection where saturation of current transformers is not expected, or where delayed tripping is permissible.
-2) Overcurrent protection, phase or ground, where coordination with downstream devices is not involved and 2 to 60 cycle tripping is allowable.
-SCO-5 A05 Long Motor locked rotor protection where allowable locked rotor time is approximately between 10 and 70 seconds.
-SCO-6 A06 Definite Overcurrent protection where coordination with downstream devices is not involved and SCO-2 is too fast.
+RELAY TYPE CURVE MODULE TIME CURVE TYPICAL APPLICATIONS SCO-2T A02 Short Differential protection where saturation of current transformers is not expected, or where delayed tripping is permissible.
+Overcurrent protection, phase or ground, where coordination with downstream devices is not involved and 2 to 60 cycle tripping is allowable.
+SCO-5T A05 Long Motor locked rotor protection where allowable locked rotor time is approximately between 10 and 70 seconds.
+SCO-6T A06 Definite Overcurrent protection where coordination with downstream devices is not involved and SCO-2T is too fast.
 The operating time of this relay does not vary greatly as current level varies.
-SCO-7 A07 Moderately Inverse 1) Overcurrent protection where coordination with other devices is required, and generation varies.
-SCO-8 A08 Inverse 2) Backup protection for relays on other circuits.
-SCO-9 A09 Very Inverse SCO-11 A11 Extremely Inverse 1) Motor protection where allowable locked rotor time is less than 10 sec.
-2) Overcurrent protection where coordination with fuses and reclosers is involved, or where cold load pickup or transformer inrush are factors.
+SCO-7T A07 Moderately Inverse 1) Overcurrent protection where coordination with other devices is required, and generation varies.
+SCO-8T A08 Inverse 2) Backup protection for relays on other circuits.
+SCO-9T A09 Very Inverse SCO-11T A11 Extremely Inverse Motor protection where allowable locked rotor time is less than 10 sec.
+Overcurrent protection where coordination with fuses and reclosers is involved, or where cold load pickup or transformer inrush are factors.
+All possible contingencies which may arise during installation, operation, or maintenance, and all details and variations of this equipment do not purport to be covered by these instructions.
+If further information is desired by purchaser regarding his particular installation, operation or maintenance of his equipment, the local Westinghouse Electric Corporation representative should be contacted.